ScyllaDB Audit Log

 Native ScyllaDB Audit Log

-ScyllaDB Enterprise Edition provides built-in audit logging functionality that can be configured through the scylla.yaml configuration file.
-The audit log system captures various database activities, including authentication attempts, data modifications, and schema changes.
+ScyllaDB Enterprise Edition provides built-in audit logging functionality configurable via the scylla.yaml file.
+The system captures database activities including authentication, data changes, and schema operations.

 audit: "table"